dalibo/data2pg/doc/configureMigration.md

   * p_batchName             : (TEXT) The batch name
   * p_schema                : (TEXT) The schema which tables have to be assigned to the batch
-  * p_tablesToInclude       : (TEXT) The regexp defining the registered tables to assign for the schema
+  * p_tablesToInclude       : (TEXT) The regexp defining the registered tables to assign for the schema (all tables by default)
   * p_tablesToExclude       : (TEXT) The regexp defining the registered tables to exclude (NULL to exclude no table)

 The function returns the number of effectively assigned tables.